-- The number of dwellings within their overall stock that were not tenanted on 31/12/2018.
+The number of dwellings within their overall stock that were not tenanted on 31/12/2019.

 The LGReturns system will calculate the % from the data returned.

-All untenanted dwellings are to be included, regardless of the reason for the non-occupation or how long the dwelling has been unoccupied.
+Include all untenanted dwellings, regardless of the reason for the non-occupation or how long the dwelling has been unoccupied.
 This means empty dwellings awaiting necessary repairs works are all to be counted, as well as those awaiting re-tenanting.
 Illegally occupied dwellings (i.e. those occupied by persons not given a tenancy by the local authority) are also to be included.
-However, exclude those dwellings earmarked for demolition that were included in the figure at F of Indicator H1 because the LGReturns system will calculate the % based on the H1E figure less H1F.